What is Turmeric?

 This is where turmeric can help – the health benefits of turmeric can offer relief for arthritis effectively and safely.
-A study on knee osteoarthrosis showed that 1,500 mg of turmeric supplements daily showed anti-inflammatory and analgesic properties comparable to 800mg of ibuprofen.
+A study on knee osteoarthrosis showed that daily 1,500 mg of turmeric supplements showed anti-inflammatory and analgesic properties comparable to 800 mg of ibuprofen.

 Turmeric treats the underlying cause of the pain (the inflammation) to provide pain relief.
 Additionally, the phytochemicals in turmeric work to clean the blood and improve liver function by removing or minimizing the presence of toxins that contribute to arthritis flare-ups.

-Research has shown that curcumin helps treat Ulcerative Colitis (an inflammatory bowel disease causing sores in the digestive tract) which causes diarrhea and abdominal pain.
+Research has shown that curcumin helps treat Ulcerative Colitis (an inflammatory bowel disease causing sores in the digestive tract), which causes diarrhea and abdominal pain.

-Turmeric can also help reduce symptoms of IBS (Irritable Bowel Syndrome) targeting abdominal discomfort and improving bowel movement patterns.
+Turmeric can also help reduce symptoms of IBS (Irritable Bowel Syndrome), targeting abdominal discomfort and improving bowel movement patterns.

-Every year in the US, about 610 000 people die of heart disease (one in every four deaths), and it is the leading cause of death for both men and women.
-Factors that reduce the incidence of heart disease include an active lifestyle, healthy eating, and a low-stress life.
+Every year in the US, about 610 000 people die of heart disease (one in every four deaths), the leading cause of death for both men and women.
+Factors that reduce the incidence of heart disease include an active lifestyle, healthy eating, and low-stress life.
 Increasingly, supplements such as turmeric extract are coming to the fore as studies show their efficacy in preventing heart disease.

-If the liver is compromised due to toxins from diet, environment or lifestyle choices, and functions poorly, this has severe implications for the rest of the body.
+If the liver is compromised due to toxins from diet, environment, or lifestyle choices and functions poorly, this has severe implications for the rest of the body.
 Turmeric can help reverse the damage done to the liver, improving its health and productivity.

 Two ways to increase BNDF levels are through exercise and curcumin capsules/powder.
-The effectiveness of curcumin on BNDF levels has been tested on animals and holds potential for supporting healthy brain function in humans.
+The effectiveness of curcumin on BNDF levels has been tested on animals and holds the potential for supporting healthy brain function in humans.

 Alzheimer’s affects nearly 44 million people worldwide and is a devastating disease that halts working neurons and eats away at exiting brain tissue while damaging the entire nervous system.